jamesthompson/http2-grpc-haskell/README.md

 ## Repo organization

-The code is split in a number of packages following this three ideas:
+The code is split in a number of packages following these three ideas:

 - share a common types packages
 - have server and client-specific packages